hukaixuan2017/doc-user/content/tickets/queue-view.rst

 Hover the mouse over the ticket row, and a floating menu will appear.
 The floating menu has the same menu items that are already explained in the *Small Queue View* section.

 .. figure:: images/queue-view-large-hover.png
-   :alt: Floating Menu of Large Queue View Screen
+   :alt: Floating Menu of Large Queue View

-   Floating Menu of Large Queue View Screen
+   Floating Menu of Large Queue View

 Queue View Bulk Actions